suryapratapsinghsuryavanshi/solverjs/README.md

 ### Kilometer to All

 #### Kilometer to Meter => kmToMe(km)
-    // the kmToMe() function are take kilometer value and return there meter value. console.log(solverjs.kmToMe(1));
+    // the kmToMe() function are take kilometer value and return there
+    // meter value.
+    console.log(solverjs.kmToMe(1));
     // The output is : 1000

 #### Kilometer to Centimeter => kmToCm(km)
-    // the kmToCm() function are take kilometer value and return there centimeter value. console.log(solverjs.kmToCm(1));
+    // the kmToCm() function are take kilometer value and return there
+    // centimeter value.
+    console.log(solverjs.kmToCm(1));
     // The output is : 100000

 #### Kilometer to Millimeter => kmToMm(km)
-    // the kmToMm() function are take kilometer value and return there millimeter value. console.log(solverjs.kmToMm(1));
+    // the kmToMm() function are take kilometer value and return there
+    // millimeter value.
+    console.log(solverjs.kmToMm(1));
     // The output is : 1000000

 #### Kilometer to Micrometer => kmToUm(km)
-    // the kmToUm() function are take kilometer value and return there micrometer value. console.log(solverjs.kmToUm(1));
+    // the kmToUm() function are take kilometer value and return there
+    // micrometer value.
+    console.log(solverjs.kmToUm(1));
     // The output is : 1000000000

 #### Kilometer to Nanometer => kmToNm(km)
-    // the kmToNm() function are take kilometer value and return there nanometer value. console.log(solverjs.kmToNm(1));
+    // the kmToNm() function are take kilometer value and return there
+    // nanometer value.
+    console.log(solverjs.kmToNm(1));
     // The output is : 1000000000000

 #### Kilometer to Yard => kmToYd(km)
-    // the kmToYd() function are take kilometer value and return there Yard value. console.log(solverjs.kmToYd(1));
+    // the kmToYd() function are take kilometer value and return there
+    // Yard value.
+    console.log(solverjs.kmToYd(1));
     // The output is : 1094

 #### Kilometer to Foot => kmToFt(km)
-    // the kmToFt() function are take kilometer value and return there Foot value. console.log(solverjs.kmToFt(1));
+    // the kmToFt() function are take kilometer value and return there
+    // Foot value.
+    console.log(solverjs.kmToFt(1));
     // The output is : 3281

 #### Kilometer to Inch => kmToIn(km)
-    // the kmToIn() function are take kilometer value and return there Inch value. console.log(solverjs.kmToIn(1));
+    // the kmToIn() function are take kilometer value and return there
+    // Inch value.
+    console.log(solverjs.kmToIn(1));
     // The output is : 39370

 ## Meter to All

 ### Meter to Kilometer => meToKm(me)
-    // the meToKm() function are take meter value and return there kilometer value. console.log(solverjs.meToKm(1));
+    // the meToKm() function are take meter value and return there
+    // kilometer value.
+    console.log(solverjs.meToKm(1));
     // The output is : 0.001

 ### Meter to Centimeter => meToCm(me)
-    // the meToCm() function are take meter value and return there centimeter value. console.log(solverjs.meToCm(1));
+    // the meToCm() function are take meter value and return there
+    // centimeter value.
+    console.log(solverjs.meToCm(1));
     // The output is : 100

 ### Meter to Millimetre => meToMm(me)
-    // the meToMm() function are take meter value and return there millimeter value. console.log(solverjs.meToCm(1));
+    // the meToMm() function are take meter value and return there
+    // millimeter value.
+    console.log(solverjs.meToMm(1));
     // The output is : 1000

 ### Meter to Micrometre => meToUm(me)
-    // the meToUm() function are take meter value and return there micrometres value. console.log(solverjs.meToUm(1));
+    // the meToUm() function are take meter value and return there
+    // micrometres value.
+    console.log(solverjs.meToUm(1));
     // The output is : 1000000

 ### Meter to Nanometre => meToNm(me)
-    // the meToNm() function are take meter value and return there nanometre value. console.log(solverjs.meToNm(1));
+    // the meToNm() function are take meter value and return there
+    // nanometre value.
+    console.log(solverjs.meToNm(1));
     // The output is : 1000000000

 ### Meter to Yard => meToYd(me)
-    // the meToYd() function are take meter value and return there yard value. console.log(solverjs.meToYd(1));
+    // the meToYd() function are take meter value and return there
+    // yard value.
+    console.log(solverjs.meToYd(1));
     // The output is : 1.094

 ### Meter to Foot => meToFt(me)
-    // the meToFt() function are take meter value and return there foot value. console.log(solverjs.meToFt(1));
+    // the meToFt() function are take meter value and return there
+    // foot value.
+    console.log(solverjs.meToFt(1));
     // The output is : 3.281

 ### Meter to Inch => meToIn(me)
-    // the meToIn() function are take meter value and return there inch value. console.log(solverjs.meToIn(1));
+    // the meToIn() function are take meter value and return there
+    // inch value.
+    console.log(solverjs.meToIn(1));
     // The output is : 39.37

+## Centimetre to All

+### Centimetre to Kilometer => cmToKm(cm)
+    // the cmToKm() function are take centimeter value and return there
+    // kilometer value.
+    console.log(solverjs.cmToKm(1));
+    // The output is : 0.00001

+### Centimetre to Meter => cmToMe(cm)
+    // the cmToMe() function are take centimeter value and return there
+    // meter value.
+    console.log(solverjs.cmToMe(1));
+    // The output is : 0.01

+### Centimetre to Millimetre => cmToMm(cm)
+    // the cmToMm() function are take centimeter value and return there
+    // millimeter value.
+    console.log(solverjs.cmToMm(1));
+    // The output is : 10

+### Centimetre to Micrometre => cmToUm(cm)
+    // the cmToUm() function are take centimeter value and return there
+    // micrometres value.
+    console.log(solverjs.cmToUm(1));
+    // The output is : 10000

+### Centimetre to Nanometre => cmToNm(cm)
+    // the cmToNm() function are take centimeter value and return there
+    // nanometre value.
+    console.log(solverjs.cmToNm(1));
+    // The output is : 10000000

+### Centimetre to Yard => cmToYd(cm)
+    // the cmToYd() function are take centimeter value and return there
+    // yard value.
+    console.log(solverjs.cmToYd(1));
+    // The output is : 0.010936132983377079

+### Centimetre to Foot => cmToFt(cm)
+    // the cmToFt() function are take centimeter value and return there
+    // foot value.
+    console.log(solverjs.cmToFt(1));
+    // The output is : 0.03280839895013123

+### Centimetre to Inch => cmToIn(cm)
+    // the cmToIn() function are take centimeter value and return there
+    // inch value.
+    console.log(solverjs.cmToIn(1));
+    // The output is : 0.39370078740157477

+## Millimetre to All

+### Millimeter to Kilometer => mmToKm(mm)
+    // the mmToKm() function are take centimeter value and return there
+    // kilometer value.
+    console.log(solverjs.mmToKm(1));
+    // The output is : 0.000001

+### Millimeter to Meter => mmToMe(mm)
+    // the mmToMe() function are take centimeter value and return there
+    // meter value.
+    console.log(solverjs.mmToMe(1));
+    // The output is : 0.001

+### Millimeter to Centimeter => mmToCm(mm)
+    // the mmToMm() function are take centimeter value and return there
+    // centimeter value.
+    console.log(solverjs.mmToCm(1));
+    // The output is : 0.1

+### Millimeter to Micrometre => mmToUm(mm)
+    // the mmToUm() function are take centimeter value and return there
+    // micrometres value.
+    console.log(solverjs.mmToUm(1));
+    // The output is : 1000

+### Millimeter to Nanometre => mmToNm(mm)
+    // the mmToNm() function are take centimeter value and return there
+    // nanometre value.
+    console.log(solverjs.mmToNm(1));
+    // The output is : 1000000

+### Millimeter to Yard => mmToYd(mm)
+    // the mmToYd() function are take centimeter value and return there
+    // yard value.
+    console.log(solverjs.mmToYd(1));
+    // The output is : 0.0010940919037199124

+### Millimeter to Foot => mmToFt(mm)
+    // the mmToFt() function are take centimeter value and return there
+    // foot value.
+    console.log(solverjs.mmToFt(1));
+    // The output is : 0.003278688524590164

+### Millimeter to Inch => mmToIn(mm)
+    // the mmToIn() function are take centimeter value and return there
+    // inch value.
+    console.log(solverjs.mmToIn(1));
+    // The output is : 0.03937007874015748